Navigating Freedom:

 - Free guided walking tours of neighboring Fort Christina Park where freedom seekers embarked on boats and met "conductors"with horses and carriages.
 Fort Christina Park is on the National Underground Railroad Network to Freedom (the same site where Kalmar Nyckel landed in 1638).
 Weather dependent.

 - Free admission and parking.
-Fees for some activities.

 Location: